Data and Minds: Forging Future Frontiers

 Image of a woman's head with electrodes

-The focus in the village is to use methods from statistics, mathematics, machine learning, and AI to exploit the secrets hidden in big data, for instance stemming from BMI.
-Our goal is to bring together teams with diverse backgrounds, leveraging their expertise to tackle challenges.
-Teams will have the flexibility to choose problems aligned with their interests and adapt them to their unique perspectives.
+The focus in the village is to use methods from mathematics, statistics, machine learning, computer science, and AI to exploit the secrets hidden in big data or to make them accessible, and to dig into the ethical and legal aspects of big data.
+The goal is to bring together teams with diverse backgrounds, to leverage their expertise and to tackle challenges in big data analytics.
+The data might come, for instance, from wearables, from neuroscience research, or brain-machine interfaces, but it will be up for each team to decide on this.
+Moreover, each team will have the flexibility to independently choose a problem aligned with their interests and adapt it to their unique perspectives.
 This collaborative approach promotes interdisciplinary solutions to address pressing societal issues.

 Relevant competency